 If there is not a direct, like-for-like alternative – it may be preferable to redirect to the relevant brand or category page.
 Whilst there isn’t a ‘one size fits all’ solution to redirecting noindex pages, we’d recommend considering how the redirect affects the customer journey – helping visitors get to their desired page with the least amount of effort.

-And at Banc Media, we advise against mass home page redirects.
+And at Banc, we advise against mass home page redirects.
 Related pages are always the preferred destination, keeping your visitors and the search engine bots happier.

 How to Tackle Cannibal Pages